A little bit about me…

 Here is a list of most of my jobs, if there all not here, well I’m sorry, I am getting old.

-I have worked as a florist, a babysitter, a dog walker, a gardener, a lawn care professional, a dry-waller, a painter, a divot filler (yes it is really a job), a rock singer, a carvel freak, a baker, a glass artist, a card reader, a ride jockey, part off a teardown crew, a counselor for drug abuse, a book checker at a binding company, a fact checker, a toy tester, builder of computers for gov bases, an artist of course, a pewter smith, a white metal smith, a crystal healer, a Reiki healer, an herboligist, Indian tribal chief (yup really), I have worked framing houses, a factory worker( made about everything…lol, trust me you do not want to know where plastic comes from).
+I have worked as a florist, a babysitter, a dog walker, a gardener, a lawn care professional, a dry-waller, a painter, a divot filler (yes it is really a job), a rock singer, a carvel freak, a baker, a glass artist, a card reader, a ride jockey, part off a teardown crew, a counselor for drug abuse, a book checker at a binding company, a fact checker, a toy tester, builder of computers for Govenment bases, an artist of course, a pewter smith, a white metal smith, a crystal healer, a Reiki healer, an herbalist, Indian tribal chief (yup really), I have worked framing houses, a factory worker( made about everything…lol, trust me you do not want to know where plastic comes from).
 A librarian’s assistant in Boston, one of the sweetest jobs I have ever had.
 A car sales person, a gas station attendant.
 I have worked in a print shop, well two.
 I have been the head of a food dispersal system for the poor.
 A minister.
-A farmer…lol
+A farmer…lol Most recently, I ran a multi-million dollar scrap yard.

 I am a fabulous person that few people if any in the world could compare, in my life I have done many things and will do many more.
 If I had to describe myself I would say that I am.

-I am published many times over both with my art work which can still be found out there in many magazine publications and in print form, two books, a hundred or so poems and a few songs.
-My art work has shown in many galleries’ around the world and I am told still brings top dollar.
+I am published many times over both with my art work which can still be found out there in many magazine publications and in print form, three books with my name on them, a hundred or so poems and a few songs.
+My art work has shown in many galleries’ around the world and I am told still brings top dollar, even though I rarely see it.

 You can find out more about it by visiting my website. www.mahanaimfarm.com

-I am official an artist by trade, I am currently writing a book on homesteading as well as keeping up with my online line newspaper.
+I am official an artist by trade, I am currently writing a few more books and creating lovely inspired artwork.

 My hobbies include collecting and restoring classic Jeep wagoneers, I own three, a 1978 Air force edition that is blue and saved me more than once, a 1973 Jeep Wagoneer that was the first year that they had automatic 4-wheel drive and a 1979 grand wagoneer…they are all awesome.
 We also have other old cars and trucks.
 I love and cannot get enough of World and American History, Herbal medicine, old world farming, old work cooking, as well as spinning wool and making cloth, canning, making cheese and wine.
 Teaching others to live below their means.

-I am currently in college studying to become an anthropologist.
+I am currently in college studying to become a Fema coordinator.
+I recently received a AHS degree from Ozarka College.

 Yes there are events and people missing from the above work, but what is life without a little mystery and getting to know one another.